thoughtbot/kumade/README.md

 ```

 ## Usage
-kumade will deploy to any remote in the repo.
+kumade will deploy to any Heroku remote in the repo.
 For example, if you have a remote named "bamboo":

-    $ kumade deploy bamboo
+    $ kumade bamboo

 which will autodetect the name of the Heroku app that the bamboo remote points
-to, and deploy to it.
+to and deploy to it.

-To run in pretend mode, which just prints what would be done:
+To run in pretend mode, which prints what would be done without actually doing
+any of it:

-    $ kumade deploy bamboo -p
+    $ kumade bamboo -p

-The default task is to deploy to staging:
+The default is to deploy to staging:

-    $ kumade # equivalent to "kumade deploy staging"
+    $ kumade # equivalent to "kumade staging"

 ## Does it support the Cedar stack?

 Yes.
-To indicate that a particular app is using Cedar, do this:
+To indicate that a particular app is using Cedar, run with the -c flag:

-    Kumade.on_cedar("my-app-name")
+    kumade bamboo -c

 ## Sample Output

 ### Normal mode

-    $ kumade deploy heroku-staging
+    $ kumade heroku-staging
     ==> Deploying to: heroku-staging
     ==> heroku-staging is a Heroku remote
     ==> Git repo is clean